UBC-MDS/DSCI_522-Age-and-Unemployment-Rates/doc/age-and-unemployment-rates-report.md

 ANOVA produced the following results:

-###### Table 2: ANOVA results for age group and unemployment rates using a critical value of 0.05
+###### Table 2: ANOVA results for age groups and unemployment rates using a critical value of 0.05

 | term      |    df|     sumsq|       meansq|  statistic|  p.value|
 |:----------|-----:|---------:|------------:|----------:|--------:|
 | Age.Group |     2|  34289.67|  17144.83395|   297.7235|        0|
 | Residuals |  1017|  58565.40|     57.58644|         NA|       NA|

 The table shows a p-value of ~0.0 (1.645731e-102 when calculating).
-Using a critical value of 0.05 shows strong evidence to reject the null hypothesis.
-This result produces the conclusion that all three age groups mean unemployment rate are not equal.
+Using a critical value of 0.05, this shows a strong evidence to reject the null hypothesis.
+This result produces the conclusion that the mean unemployment rate for the three age groups are not all equal.
 Although successful in nature, this conclusion does not exactly answer what age groups differ among the three and we must perform further analysis to discover exactly which of the three groups are different from one another.
 This leads us to pair-wise t-testing.
 In order to find which age group's mean unemployment rates statistically differ, each pair of age groups must be compared using a t-test and new individual hypotheses.

 > Null hypothesis: Age group 1 and age group 2 have equal mean unemployment rates.
 >